Advertisement

 Some women also may experience higher blood pressure when taking hormonal birth control pills.
 Birth control methods containing the hormone estrogen with or without the hormone progesterone can promote blood clotting as well.
 This can contribute to heart attack and stroke.
 (Keep in mind that smoking while using hormonal birth control is a double whammy that can increase your heart disease risk by 20 percent.)

-While most women can safely use hormonal methods, the American Heart Association recommends talking to your OBGYN, your primary care provider and your heart specialist before starting any birth control regimen.
+While most women can safely use hormonal methods, the American Heart Association recommends talking to your OBGYN, your primary care provider, and your heart specialist before starting any birth control regimen.

-Women may also face certain social stressors, like higher rates of poverty, gender and/or race-based wage gaps, and competing pressures at work and home.
+Women may also face certain social stressors, like higher rates of poverty, sex and/or race-based wage gaps, and competing pressures at work and home.
 These factors may contribute to heart attack risk and interfere with women’s likelihood of seeking preventive and emergency care.

 Practice self-care